lleroi/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

 # Differential Expression (DE) Analysis

-TODO: presentation and aim of this part

-## Remapping on the filtered transcriptome using
+## Remapping on the filtered transcriptome

 > ### {% icon hands_on %} Hands-on: Task description
 >